-- The LHeC has to be built in the coming about 10 years. - The design has to be adapted for synchronous pp and ep (and AA and eA) operation, as with magnets in the IR to steer three beams and with civil engineering and detector modularity requirements to be compliant with the LHC operation and upgrade programme. - The synchronous operation of pp and ep allows to collect a high integrated luminosity and makes the most efficient use of both the proton beams and the electron beam installation too.
+- The construction of the LHeC has to be completed in the coming about 10 years. - The design has to be adapted for synchronous pp and ep (and AA and eA) operation, as with magnets in the IR to steer three beams and with civil engineering and detector modularity requirements to be compliant with the LHC operation and upgrade programme. - The synchronous operation of pp and ep allows to collect a high integrated luminosity, with the goal of a total of order 100 fb-1, and makes the most efficient use of both the proton beams and the electron beam installation too.

-It can not realistically be assumed today, that the ep physics would commence only when the pp programme was finished: because of the finite LHC lifetime, which nowadays is estimated to be about 20 years.
+It can not realistically be assumed today, that the ep physics would commence only when the pp program was finished because several key LHC components have a limited lifetime, which is nowadays estimated to be about 20 years.
+Planning for an ep run after the pp program finishes therefore implies a significant risk of additional cost for the project due to a substantial consolidation effort in the LHC.

-The LHeC is thus thought and designed to accompany the proton and the ion physics programme of the LHC in its high luminosity phase, now assumed to begin in 2023.
+The LHeC can be thought and it is designed to accompany the proton and the ion physics programme of the LHC in its high luminosity phase, now assumed to begin in 2023.

-2.3 Choice of Electron Beam Energy
+772 2.3 Choice of Electron Beam Energy

-The centre of mass energy squared of an ep collider is $s = 4E_eE_p$.
-It determines the maximum fourmomentum transfer squared, Q^2 , between the electron and the proton because $Q^2 = sxy$, where x is the fraction of four momentum of the proton carried by the struck parton while y is the inelasticity of the scattering process which in the laboratory frame is the relative energy transfer, with $0 < x, y \le 1$.
+T73 The centre of mass energy squared of an ep collider is $s = 4E_eE_p$ .
+It determines the maximum fourmomentum transfer squared, $Q^2$ , between the electron and the proton because $Q^2 = sxy$ , where x is the fraction of four momentum of the proton carried by the struck parton while y is the inelasticity of the scattering process which in the laboratory frame is the relative energy transfer, with $0 < x, y \leq 1$ .

-HERA has operated with a proton beam energy of $E_p = 0.92 \,\mathrm{TeV}$ and an electron (and positron) beam energy of $E_e = 27.5 \,\mathrm{GeV}$.
-With Sokolov-Ternov build-up times of about half an hour, the electron beam became polarised and mean polarisations of up to $40\,\%$ were achieved.
+HERA has operated with a proton beam energy of $E_p = 0.92$ TeV and an electron (and positron) beam energy of $E_e = 27.5$ GeV.
+With Sokolov-Ternov build-up times of about half an hour, the electron beam became polarised and mean polarisations of up to 40% were achieved.
 HERA has not accelerated any hadron beam other than protons.
 The LHeC has to surpass these parameters significantly for a unique and exciting programme to be pursued.

 The LHeC can use an up to 7 TeV energy proton beam.
 For this design study the electron beam energy is set to 60 GeV.
-This implies that the gain in s, or Q^2 at fixed (x, y), as compared to HERA will be a factor of 16.6, or about 4 in \sqrt{s} .
-The real gain in range of Q^2 and x will even be larger as with the superior luminosity even the highest Q^2 values and x close to 1 become accessible.
-The kinematic range of the LHeC as compared to HERA at low x and at high Q^2 is illustrated in Fig. ??.
+This implies that the gain in s, or $Q^2$ at fixed (x, y), as compared to HERA will be a factor of 16.6, or about 4 in $\sqrt{s}$ .
+The real gain in range of $Q^2$ and x will even be larger as with the superior luminosity even the highest $Q^2$ values and x close to 1 become accessible.
+The kinematic range of the LHeC as compared to HERA at low x and at high $Q^2$ is illustrated in Fig. 2.1.

-The choice of a default $E_e=60\,\mathrm{GeV}$ for this design report is dictated by physics and by practical considerations:
+The choice of a default $E_e = 60 \text{ GeV}$ for this design report is dictated by physics and by practical considerations: